 These have been covered in an earlier point.

-"Waiting well" and support pre-diagnosis
+Waiting well" and support pre-diagnosis

 There is little or no formal pre-diagnosis support available.

 Often there is an overwhelming amount of resources provided, links to support groups for example which you look at whilst waiting for assessment.
 These are often generic and for someone with ADHD or ASD are far too much to read and concentrate on.
 For example, individualised plans would be beneficial, with relevant referrals for sleep hygiene, lifestyle advice or counselling as appropriate.